Journaling for kids isn't just about writing what you did yesterday.

 Another great way to explore journaling for kids is through journal writing prompts.
 These are questions or pictures that will 'prompt' them into writing about something new and different.
 Pictures especially can evoke quite strong emotions, and this is a great place to start in exploring your feelings about things.

 If your children are visual, then why not try 'visual' or 'art' journaling.
 How can I do this justice in words?
 Here are some pictures!

 I hope I have inspired you to give journaling for kids a try.
-If you are still looking for ideas, then check out the links below.

 Oh my goodness!
 I am a home schooling mum of 4 and I have NEVER found a better site!
 Thank you so much.

 I wanted to say THANK YOU for your fabulous website.
 I found your website, and finally I have the confidence to take the plunge and take my daughter out of school and educate her at home, thank you, thank you.
 Marina (UK)

 I cannot get over how much great information and super ideas you have here.
 Fantastic!
 Ruralmama (USA)

 This is simply fabulous!!
 I just now found this site and I'm so excited!!
 The opportunities and suggestions as well as the need to inspire are exactly what I have been searching to fulfill!!
 I'm so thrilled to get started and even more excited to continue to explore all of the fabulous suggestions and creative ideas you have offered here!!!
 Thank you, thank you, thank you!
 Jennifer (USA)